The 34 Best Vegetarian Foods for Protein, Ranked. #1 Has 25% More Protein Than Chicken.

 Protein: 15.0g per 100g, 2.4g per 100 calories at 628 calories.
 Plus 191% copper, 100% vitamin E, and 54% thiamin per 100g.

-Roast them at 350°F for 12 minutes, then rub off the papery skins.
-Fold into a chocolate-hazelnut spread that’s basically homemade Nutella with way less sugar.
-Or chop them into a brown butter sage pasta with brown butter and parmesan.
+Roast them at 350°F for 12 minutes, rub off the papery skins, and fold into a chocolate-hazelnut spread that’s basically homemade Nutella with way less sugar.

 14. Cashews